 Jerry F. Mock, PhD, LMFT

 Jerry has a PhD (Pastoral Counseling) from Loyola College and is a Licensed Psychologist and a Licensed Marriage and Family Therapist.
 Special areas of training include Imago Relationship Therapy, EMDR (Eye Movement Desensitization and Reprocessing) for trauma, psycho-spiritual integration, domestic violence, grief and loss, mid-life transitions, mindfulness based practices and working with military families.
-Her memberships include: AAMFT (American Association of Marriage and Family Therapy), PPA (Pennsylvania Psychological Association), The Institute for Imago Relationship Therapy, and the EMDR Institute.
+Her memberships include: The Institute for Imago Relationship Therapy and the EMDR Institute.

 C. Susan Heath, LCSW, CTS, RPT-S

 Sue is an experienced therapist who is strongly focused in family and play therapy.
-She sees clients from age 3 - 100 as she has specialized training in geriatrics, family systems, play therapy, ADHD assessment and interventions, child trauma, canine assisted play therapy, and children with Asperger Syndrome.
+She sees clients from age 3 - 100 as she has specialized training in geriatrics, family systems, play therapy, ADHD assessment and interventions, child trauma, canine assisted play therapy, and children on the Autism Spectrum.
 She has an eclectic background and uses those skills to best meet the client's needs.
-Member: National Association of Social Work where she is a Diplomate in Clinical Social Work and The Association for Play Therapy where she is a registered play therapist-supervisor.
+She is also a certified Trauma Therapist through The National Institute for Trauma and Loss in Children, Starr Global, Inc. Member: National Association of Social Work where she is a Diplomate in Clinical Social Work and The Association for Play Therapy where she is a registered play therapist-supervisor.
 Education: Pennsylvania State University, BSS; Temple University, MSW

 Judd L. Kulas, MS, NCC, LPC